After execution-style killings, Iraqis await worse

 They believe the killings are not directly related.
 But they warn that such chaos could set off wider sectarian violence, especially when combined with an insurgent bombing campaign led by al Qaeda, which is expected to get worse ahead of parliamentary elections in April next year.

-"The phenomenon of unknown bodies of young men who have been beheaded or executed has significantly increased," said Hakim al-Zamili, a senior Shi'ite lawmaker and member of parliament's Security and Defense Committee.
+"The phenomenon of unknown bodies of young men who have been beheaded or executed has significantly increased," said Hakim al-Zamili, a senior Shi'ite lawmaker and member of parliament's Security and Defence Committee.

 Iraqis use the term "unknown bodies" because attackers have removed traces of identity from the corpses such as personal papers or, in some cases, their heads.